 If you or a loved one were recently charged with robbery, you should contact an Allegheny County robbery attorney as soon as possible.
 With your future freedom and professional outlook at stake, you should only trust an experienced attorney to handle your case.
-Attorneys at Stewart, Murray, and Associates (SMA) Law Group utilize years of experience dealing with criminal defense cases to formulate the best approach to your specific case.
-With a blend of compassion, know-how, and aggression in the courtroom, SMA Law Group may be you best chance at receiving a reduced or cleared charge.
+Attorneys at SMT Legal utilize years of experience dealing with criminal defense cases to formulate the best approach to your specific case.
+With a blend of compassion, know-how, and aggression in the courtroom, SMT Legal may be your best chance at receiving a reduced or cleared charge.

 Robbery in Pennsylvania